hookyAt/ChuteDelay/README.md

 So now you when drop your burnt out stages with a parachute it will deploy at a safe distance.
 Or you can time the burn time of your  sepratron engines.
 So that the exhaust stream does not destroy the chute.

-ChuteDelay is more a **karma** mod since the "On-Rails" physics still apply's.
+ChuteDelay is more a **karma** mod, because you know the stage was dropped reusable.
+The "On-Rails" physics still apply's.
 Meaning that all Vessels when they no longer are the primary focus of the simulation, will be unloaded after a certain distance (about 23km) when the atmospheric pressure is greater than 0.01 atm.

 You can get more information on this [wiki page] (http://wiki.kerbalspaceprogram.com/wiki/Atmosphere#On-rails_physics).